Maharab2134/deshiShop/README.md

 - Shopping cart and wishlist
 - Order placement and order history
 - Admin dashboard for managing products, categories, users, and orders
+- **Image upload with Cloudinary** - Upload and manage product, category, and user images
 - Responsive UI with Material-UI

 ## Project Structure